Engineering is about managing risk. Sure we have codes to design with, but do you know that codes provide minimum requirements?

 After hurricane Michael in Mexico Beach, Florida, there was one house that stood structurally unscathed but was surrounded by flattened houses.

-A Florida home that survived Hurricane Michael in 2018
+A Florida home that survived Hurricane Michael in 2018 (Image courtesy of The New York Times)

 I’m pretty sure that the majority of homeowners in that photo were left wondering why their houses weren’t strong enough to withstand the hurricane like this one did.